kovacsx/games/collatz/README.md

 # Story

 Mastermind has commited a HEINOUS CRIME!!!

 The Presidents doughter's favorite puppy has been stolen!!!

 Whole country is laughing now!
 Is there nothing saint or impossible for Him?!

 This must be answered!
 President requests only the best from the police now!

-	It's well known that the crime is performed by the Mastermind, yet how he's exactly connected to the crime is higly elusive!
+It's well known that the crime is performed by the Mastermind,
+	yet how he's exactly connected to the crime is higly elusive!

 Police assigns's it's best-of-the-best Investigator on it.. obviously YOU!

-	Mastermind, obviously, has mixed feeling on this and intends always stay 1 step ahead of the police work by trying to mislead the Investigator by tampering with already existing clues and suspects leading to him... if he learns about it, that is!
+Mastermind, obviously, has mixed feeling on this and intends always stay 1 step ahead of the police work
+	by trying to mislead the Investigator by tampering with already existing clues and suspects that lead to Him... if He learns about it, that is!

 # HowTo run: